Barton J. Hirsch

 Hirsch, B., Roffman, J., Deutsch, N., Flynn, C., Loder, T., & Pagano, M. (2000).
 Inner city youth development organizations: Strengthening programs for adolescent girls.
 Journal of Early Adolescence: 20, 210-230.

-Research InterestsAfter-school programs; soft skills and the school-to-work transition; program development, implementation, and evaluation, particularly with respect to positive youth development; social relations during adolescence, with an emphasis on gender, race and social system influences.
+Research InterestsAfter-school programs; soft skills and the school-to-work transition; program development, implementation, and evaluation, particularly with respect to positive youth development.